-- CHEERS4U: recreational training featuring Group employees with the aim of learning how to interact with and teach new skills to people with intellectual disabilities. - Junior Achievement: in partnership with Unespa, Group employees gave training sessions in schools to encourage financial education. - World Cleanup Day: Group volunteers from various countries took part in clean-up and litter collection campaigns, mainly in coastal areas, swamps, rivers and canals, for World Cleanup Day.
+- CHEERS4U: recreational training featuring Group employees with the aim of learning how to interact with and teach new skills to people with intellectual disabilities. - Junior Achievement: in partnership with Unespa, Group employees gave training sessions in schools to encourage financial education. - World Cleanup Day: Group volunteers from various countries took part in clean-up and litter collection campaigns, both on land and at sea, for World Cleanup Day.